Imoleayo64/IbrahimAjalaJuly2025Cohort-Hackathon1/README.md

 ## 🎓 Education
 Currently undergoing intensive training in **Software Engineering** at PLP Academy.
-Also an undergraduate in Chemistry.
+- Also an undergraduate in **Chemistry** at Lead City University Ibadan.
 📄 [**Download My CV**](./ibrahim-ajala-cv.pdf)

 ---